j-a-marin/raterover/CONCEPT.md

 ### Current Implementation

 The RateRover QA bot uses OpenAI [ChatGPT](https://openai.com/chatgpt) 3.5-turbo as its LLM and [chromdb](https://docs.trychroma.com/) as its vector database.
-The vector database functions as a repository for embeddings, which, in the present case were also generated and facilitated through OpenAI.
+The vector database functions as a repository for embeddings, which, in the present case, were also generated and facilitated through OpenAI.

 <figure>
   <img src="./app/assets/chroma.png" alt="RAG" width="400>